pycountry/pycountry/CONTRIBUTING.md

 1. Install Poetry if you haven't already.
 Visit the Poetry website for [installation instructions](https://python-poetry.org/docs/#installation).
 2. Install the project dependencies by running ``poetry install`` in the project's root directory.
 This command also installs necessary tools like `mypy` and `pre-commit` as defined in `pyproject.toml`.
 3. Activate the Poetry shell with ``poetry shell``.
 This will spawn a new shell subprocess, which is configured to use your project’s virtual environment.
-4. Run the unit tests using ``make test``.
+4. Run the unit tests, linting checks, and type checks using ``make check``.
 Ensure you have `make` installed on your system (commonly pre-installed on Unix-like systems).
-5. Run type checks using ``mypy .`` to ensure type consistency.
-6. Run linting checks using ``pre-commit run --all-files`` to verify code formatting and style.
 7. Ensure all tests pass successfully.

 Note: The project's dependencies and the environment needed to run tests are managed by Poetry, using the `pyproject.toml` and `poetry.lock` files.